pyrocms-templates/pyrocms-theme/README.md

 # admin-theme
-The official admin theme for PyroCMS customized.
+A customizable release of the official PyroCMS admin theme.